HEmile/semantic-obsidian/Semantic Obsidian/Semantic Markdown Converter Semantics.md

 - The content of the note (everything except YAML frontmatter and typed links) is stored in the property `content`
 - Links to notes that do not exist yet are created without any types.

 This uses a very simple syntax for typed links.
 There is no agreed-upon [[Markdown]] syntax for this as of yet.
-See [[Typed links]] for a discussion on different formalizations.
+See [[Link Types]] for a discussion on different formalizations.

 ---